parmentelat/apssh/README.md

 2016-09-01@15:05/planetlab1.virtues.fi:Fedora release 14 (Laughlin)
 ```

-* When an output subdir is selected, the `-s` or `--stamp` option can be used to request details on the retcod from individual nodes.
+* When an output subdir is selected, the `-m` or `--mark` option can be used to request details on the retcod from individual nodes.
 The way this is exposed in is the filesystem under *<subdir>* as follows

   * *subdir*/`0ok`/*hostname* will contain 0 for all nodes that could run the command successfully
   * *subdir*/`1failed`/*hostname* will contain the actual retcod, for all nodes that were reached but could not successfully run the command, or `None` for the ones that were not reached at all.